Theory of Microeconomics in Islam:

 Microeconomics in Islam, and all the Islamic financial contracts including wadiah and tawarruq, are a part of diploma Islamic banking and Islamic finance course programs, which leads to phd in Islamic banking are offered by AIMS (UK).

 Understanding the Scope of Conventional Microeconomics:

-On the other hand, scope of conventional microeconomics is purely materialistic, as it could be seen in the following theories:
+In contrary to the scope of microeconomics in Islam, the scope of conventional microeconomics is purely materialistic, as it could be seen in the following theories: